 Doing Business: As a citizen, an investor is granted many inalienable rights that foreigners or residents of sovereign nations aren’t.
 This includes access, permits, partnerships, and taxes.

 Managing Taxes: Having a second passport and second citizenship will allow you (in most countries) to segment where your income is taxed.
 This can save millions over time, and still operates within the framework of the law, which mitigates any risk of seizure or fines.
+NOTE: US persons (citizens or residents) are taxed on their world-wide income, therefore, for US persons, there is absolutely no US tax benefit in having a second passport.

 Security: Due to the often turbulent state of the world, having a stable country where you are a citizen is a huge asset in times of crisis.
 Not just for your business, but also for your personal safety and well-being.